 At the end of the day, the biggest issue is that people don’t eat enough fruits and vegetables.
 Not that they are eating the wrong fruits and vegetables.
 Fresh vs frozen lends to a bigger question: How do you get your clients eating more fruits and vegetables?

 If your client has access to fresh produce and they enjoy preparing it, awesome.
 If they prefer to purchase frozen vegetables and steam them in the microwave while working on another project, great!
 At the end of the day, the nutritional value of fresh vs frozen is closely comparable.
 Encourage your clients to find what works best for them and their lifestyle.

 Ready for more?
-Step up your nutrition knowledge with ISSA’s Sports Nutrition Certification course.
+Step up your nutrition knowledge with ISSA’s Nutritionist Certification course.

 ISSA's Nutritionist course is the most comprehensive approach to unlocking the secrets behind why clients eat the way they do, and the systematic approach to drive lifestyle change.
 You can be the ultimate authority others turn to as the one-stop-shop for fitness and nutrition needs.